Easy Chicken Enchiladas Recipe

-Smothered in a pungent tomato sauce with bursts of fresh cilantro flavor, chicken and cilantro enchiladas are a crowd-pleasing recipe for every occasion!
+Smothered in a pungent tomato sauce with bursts of fresh cilantro flavor, this easy chicken enchiladas recipe will be an instant crowd-favorite!
 They’re easy to make and packed with cheesy goodness that will keep you coming back for more.

 Chicken and cilantro enchilada on a plate with a fork.

 I rarely make a recipe the same way twice (unless I feel like it just can’t get any better), and over the years I’ve experimented with different ingredients to create the best enchiladas.
-I’ve finally created chicken & cilantro enchiladas that I don’t want to change a bit!
+I’ve finally created easy chicken enchiladas that I don’t want to change a bit!

 Delicious flavor – You’ll love the combination of fragrant spices with fresh cilantro which perfectly balance each other in these the chicken and cheese filled enchiladas.